tfarina/isengard/c/cstyleguide.md

 Variables should use camelCase.
 Start with a lowercase letter and capitalize the first letter of each subsequent word, using no separators.

-Name variables with nouns, noun phrases, or adjectives.
+Use a noun, noun phrase, or adjective for the name.

 **Example:**
 ```